Claire-Potter/Full-Stack-Project-3/documentation/features/site-administration/testing.md

 6. Enable and open each site page for validation file to be generated.
 7. Only if a template contains an error will the text file be created and displayed in the console, therefore there are no screenshots for templates once errors were corrected.

-Please click here to view the results.
+Please  <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/tree/main/documentation/testing/automated-tests/html-validator" target="_blank"> click here</a> to view the results.

 ## Spell Checker